workingDog/scalakml/README.md

 ## Dependencies

-scalakml depends on the xAL classes (for the AddressDetails).
-These are under construction in another library called scalaxal.
+scalakml depends on another library called scalaxal.
+This library has the xAL classes needed for the AddressDetails. scalaxal is under developemnt in another repository, see workingDog/scalaxal.
 The scalaxal.jar is included in the lib directory.

 ## Documentation